OpenPIV/openpiv-python-gpu/README.md

 [![DOI](https://zenodo.org/badge/148214993.svg)](https://zenodo.org/badge/latestdoi/148214993)

-[openpiv-python](https://github.com/OpenPIV/openpiv-python) with the addition of GPU-accelerated functions.
+Version of [openpiv-python](https://github.com/OpenPIV/openpiv-python) with the addition of GPU-accelerated functions.
 Compared to the CPU-bound functions, the GPU-accelerated modules perform much faster, making them suitable for large datasets.
 The GPU-acceleration is done using Nvidia's CUDA platform, so it can run only on machines with Nvidia GPUs.